mdsufz/OrtSuite/README.md

                       [-t N_CPU] [-del] [-l] [-v]

-Runs the relaxed search step - all the sequences from the database against representative sequences from the Orthofinder Orthgroups.
+Runs the relaxed search step - all the sequences from the database against representative sequences from the Orthofinder Orthogroups.

 optional arguments:
   -h, --help            show this help message and exit